Tech problems and joys that only children of a different era will remember

 Blowing on game cartridges

-In the heyday of video gaming games came on cartridges which allowed for much faster load times (for the era), but they could stop working if not cared for properly.
-Even a little dust on the cartridge could stop the game running.
+In the heyday of video gaming, games came on cartridges which allowed for much faster load times (for the era), but they could stop working if not cared for properly.
+Even a little dust on the cartridge could stop the game from running.
 Nothing a quick blow couldn't solve.

 Not owning one of these

 The humble Talkboy was a cassette player and recorder that began life as a prop for the Home Alone films.
 It was uber popular and made a classic Christmas gift.
-Everyone wanted one and they proved super hard to get hold.
+Everyone wanted one and they proved super hard to get hold of.
 If you didn't own one, you weren't cool enough for school.

 Texting was a pain